-If you’re claiming tax credits, you’ll be sent a renewal pack in the post.
-It will tell you how to renew your tax credits.
+If you’re claiming tax credits, you’ll be sent a renewal pack that tells you how to renew your tax credits.
+If it has a red line across the first page and says ‘reply now’ you will need to renew your tax credits.

 How to renew

 HMRC will tell you how much you’ll get within 8 weeks of receiving your renewal.

 - your renewal pack - if you did not get your renewal pack, contact HMRC